The best museums in Albania showcase the rich history and cultural heritage of Albania, one of the oldest inhabited

-It’s a stark reminder of the clash of ideologies that happened last century—and to some extend still continues today—and the consequences that brings with it.
+It’s a stark reminder of the clash of ideologies that happened last century—and to some, extend, continues today—and the consequences that bring with it.
 All in all, this is just a beautiful destination now (like many of the castles in Albania), the field atop the roof transformed into a concert venue.

 National Museum George Castrioti Skanderbeg, Krujë

 Another superb Albania museum housed within a castle is the National Museum George Castrioti Skanderbeg.
 Housed in Krujë Castle, it’s sometimes also referred to simply as the National Skanderbeg Museum.

-This is one of the most important and most visited museums in Albania, serving as both a memorial and history museum.
+This is one of the most important and most visited museums in Albania, serving as a memorial and history museum.
 Krujë Castle, an imposing citadel, was the epicenter of Skanderbeg’s rebellion against the Ottoman Empire.
-The Ottomans besieged it three times, but never managed to capture it.
-This gave Skanderbeg his status as national hero of Albania.
+The Ottomans besieged it three times but never managed to capture it.
+This gave Skanderbeg his status as a national hero of Albania.

 The museum contains objects from the time of Skanderbeg, organized in such a way that they chronicle his military accomplishments and life in general.
 Inside, you’ll find everything from art to armor and a variety of other artifacts.